HeXuPKU/SPAGRM.github.io/docs/Step 0 Calculate GRM and IBD files.md

   - Two individuals who have a non-zero element in sparse GRM is assumed in a family, and families are indipedent to each other.
 - Estimate precise distributions of genotypes.
   - GRM can be used to estimate the variance of genotypes.
 But it's limited to estimate more precise distributions of genotypes.
+  - To understand this, just see the above example.
+The kinship coefficient (half of the corrsponding element in GRM) for N-1 and N-3 is 0.25, and the the kinship coefficient for N-3 and N-4 is also 0.25.
+The kinship coefficient for these two pairs are same, but they are genetically different!
+  - Therefore, we introduce identity by descent sharing probabilities, which can exactly describe the genotype distribution between two individuals.

 # Identity by Descent (IBD)